 I’m off to stick this recipe underneath all the rugrat’s pillows.
 Here’s to hoping they take the hint instead of thinking it’s a secretly coded message from the tooth fairy.

-For the cinnamon apples, feel free to increase the cinnamon depending on how much cinnamon flavor you want.
-Also, if you are using a tart apple, like Granny Smith, you may want to adjust the sugar (meaning: kick it up a notch).
+For the Cinnamon Apples: feel free to increase the cinnamon depending on how much cinnamon flavor you want.
+Apples + Sugar: also, if you are using a tart apple, like Granny Smith, you may want to adjust the sugar (meaning: kick it up a notch).